Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

-With their free plan, you get two free hours of upload time, hosted episodes for up to 90 days, and a complete podcasting dashboard.
-If you are just getting started in podcasting, the Buzzsprout free plan is the perfect way to get your feet wet in podcasting and learn the ropes.
+With their free plan, you get two hours of upload time, hosted episodes for up to 90 days, and a complete podcasting dashboard.

 Pricing: Free – $24/month

-Yes, they aren’t 100% free as their plans start at $5, but for that value, I had to add them to the list.
+Yes, they aren’t 100% free, as their plans start at $5, but I had to add them to the list for that value.

 Pricing: $5 – $75 per month

-Using their hosting services, you get access to all of their embedded players, Twitter cards, and timed comments.
-With a free account, you can upload 3 hours of content per month and get basic reporting.
+You can access their embedded players, Twitter cards, and timed comments using their hosting services.
+You can upload 3 hours of content per month with a free account and get basic reporting.

-The more advanced SoundCloud Pro Unlimited account gives you unlimited upload time, scheduled releases, embed controls, and the ability to pin five podcasts to your profile.
+The more advanced SoundCloud Pro Unlimited account gives you unlimited upload time, scheduled releases, embedded controls, and the ability to pin five podcasts to your profile.

 Price: Free to $16 per month ($12 when paid annually)

-Podomatic allows creators to record, upload, and promote your new audio content, all in one dashboard.
-One of their strengths is the ability to develop your podcast advertising and crowdsourcing with the help of Patreon and Advertisecast.
+Podomatic allows creators to record, upload, and promote their new audio content all in one dashboard.

 In addition to their free plan, they have four pro plans ranging from $9.99 to $24.99 per month.